MIND ON FIRE: THE LIFE OF JACOB BOEHME

 There is always a certain disappointment when we dig deep into the "Lives of the Saints," and go beyond the glowing narratives of hagiographers.
 We find that our Heroes of the Faith did not walk on water, after all.
 Jacob dealt with the same everyday difficulty, tedium, worry and silliness that we do, yet lived in the Light of God, and saw transcendent meaning in everything, even while stitching shoes and fitting customers in his cobbler's shop.
 There was for him no compartmentalization of sacred and profane, religious and secular.
 His mind dwelt in the Second Principle (the light world) while his feet were planted firmly in the Third Principle (the material world).

 Few of the great mystics of the past had families and secular vocations, but JB shows us that one can live a sort of "active-contemplative" life.
-His books say nothing about meditative practices; they say much about the right state of mind for living in the "Sunrise to Eternity," especially in The Supersensual Life.
+His books say nothing about meditative practices; they say much about the right state of mind for living in the Light of God especially in The Supersensual Life.

 When thou standest still from the Thinking of Self, and the Willing of Self; when both thy Intellect and Will are quiet and passive to the Impressions of the Eternal Word and Spirit; when thy Soul is winged up, and above that which is temporal with the outward Senses and the Imagination being locked up by Holy Abstraction; then the Eternal Hearing, Seeing, and Speaking will be revealed IN THEE; and so God heareth and seeth through thee, being now the Organ of His Spirit; and so God speaketh in thee, and whispereth to thy Spirit, and thy Spirit heareth his Voice.
 Blessed art thou therefore if that thou canst stand still from Self-Thinking and Self-Willing, and canst stop the Wheel of thy Fancies and Senses; for it is hereby that thou mayest arrive at Length to see the great Salvation of God, being made capable of all Manner of Divine Sensations and Heavenly Communications.
 Since it is nought indeed but thine OWN Hearing and Willing that do hinder thee, so that thou dost not see and hear God.